patrickramp/net-scan/README.md

 ### *** CAUTION ***
-Ony use this application on networks that you own or have written permission to scan.
+ONLY use this application on networks that you own or have written permission to scan.
-This application does not in any way mask the origin of the scan and may be interpreted as a prelude to a cyberattack.
+This application does not in any way mask the origin of the scan and this activity may be interpreted as a cyberattack and/or have legal repercussions.
+I am not responsible for how you use this tool or the consequences resulting from its use.